 Although DarkSide claimed it avoided making attacks that would disrupt society, the extortion of Colonial Pipeline shows how easily these kinds of assaults can impact you and your pocketbook.

 Similar hacker groups have already attacked schools and hospitals, and according to the BBC, the UK's National Cyber Security Centre says it handled more than three times as many ransomware incidents in 2020 as in the previous year.

 To protect the country’s citizens, companies, and supply chains, the FBI has joined forces with the U.K., Microsoft, Amazon, and many other international organizations to create the Ransomware Task Force (RTF).

-According to Krebs On Security, the collaboration between government agencies and industry leaders began in April and hopes to disrupt cybergangs like DarkSide.
+Krebs On Security, the collaboration between government agencies and industry leaders began in April and hopes to disrupt cybergangs like DarkSide.